James Scott (judge): Judicial service

-Jonathan Jennings, Indiana's first state governor, appointed Scott to be a Justice on the newly-created Indiana Supreme Court.
+Jonathan Jennings, Indiana's first state governor, appointed Scott to be a Justice on the newly created Indiana Supreme Court.
 Scott was present at the Supreme Court's first meeting in Corydon on May 5, 1817.
 Scott and his fellow Justices heard the case Polly v.
 Lasselle regarding slavery in Indiana.
 The case regarded the ownership of an enslaved woman, Polly, by General Hyacinth Laselle of Vincennes.
 The Supreme Court overturned a ruling by a Knox County court in favor of Laselles, demanding Polly be set free.
 Scott wrote the unanimous opinion of the court: "The framers of our constitution intended a total and entire prohibition of slavery in this State; and we can conceive of no form of words in which that intention could have been expressed more clearly".
 Scott was reappointed for a second term on the Supreme Court by Governor William Hendricks.

 In 1827, while serving on the Supreme Court, the General Assembly made Scott president of a team of five observers to visit Indiana State Seminary in Bloomington and report back to legislature on the success of the school and its students.
 Scott requested the Assembly upgrade the Seminary into a college.
 His request was granted by the Assembly and Indiana State Seminary became Indiana College (now known as Indiana University Bloomington).
 In 1828, Scott was appointed to Indiana College's Board of Visitors, where he served as a liaison between the college and the Assembly.
 Scott would continue to be involved with the college after his tenure on the Supreme Court ended.
 Scott served on the college's Board of Trustees from 1841 to 1850.
 In 1844, Scott received an honorary LL.D. from the college.

 Scott would serve on the Supreme Court until 1830, when he and his fellow Justice Jesse Holman were controversially replaced by Governor James B. Ray with Justices Stephen Stevens and John T. McKinney, both state senators at the time.
 Many in the General Assembly were outraged by Scott and Holman's abrupt replacement, but both Stevens and McKinney were eventually confirmed by the legislature to serve on the Supreme Court.

 After leaving the Supreme Court, Scott returned to practice law in Charlestown.
 He also began to publish a local newspaper, the Comet.
 Following William Henry Harrison's victory in the 1840 presidential election, Scott was hired as a registrar at the federal land office in Jeffersonville.
 He was fired following James K. Polk's victory in the 1844 presidential election.
 Scott moved back to Charlestown and opened a girls' school.

 Personal life and death

-Scott married, but had no children of his own.
-He and wife adopted and raised a daughter.
+Scott was married but had no biological children.
+He and his wife adopted and raised a daughter.

-Shortly before his death, Scott moved Carlisle, Indiana.
-He would die in Carlisle in 1855.
+Shortly before his death, he relocated to Carlisle, Indiana, where he died in 1855.